Employment

 - a voluntary complementary additional pension insurance with state contributions, capital funded.

-England & Wales Obligations to automatically enrol workers into a pension plan were being phased in until 2018.
+England & Wales There are legal obligations on employers to automatically enrol certain workers into a pension plan and contribute with respect to them.

 France This is managed by the National Pension Fund, which provides for base as well as complementary pensions to French employees.
 Supplementary pension scheme may exist within some companies but is not mandatory.